 But sometimes, even with good preparation and the best intentions, life happens – and that’s when it’s important to have a few basic items with you to handle the unexpected.
 A basic car emergency kit should contain:

-- Charged mobile phone – this is crucial so you can summon help, check your GPS location, locate the nearest service station, etc. – never get in a car with an uncharged phone.
+- Charged mobile phone – this is crucial so you can summon help, check your GPS location, locate the nearest service station.

 - Car Charger- It’s worth investing into a good phone charger.
 Car-based USB chargers can keep your phone running.